-The nomadic router translation ability also enables the use without the host computer being aware of any new communication device that utilizes an alternate communication path.
+The nomadic router translation ability also enables the use their network device (laptop) each time they move to a new 35 of alternate communication paths (device independence) without the host computer being aware of any new communication device that utilizes an alternate communication path.
 The translation of the packets is done not just at the physical, link, or network layer of the protocol stack but at the transport and application layers as well.
 This allows the network card, protocol stack, and application running on the host computer to be independent of the network environment and configuration.